alpine-docker/terragrunt/README.md

 ### Tools included in this container

 * [terraform](https://terraform.io) - terraform version is this docker image's tag
-* [terragrunt](https://github.com/gruntwork-io/terragrunt) - latest terragrunt version when run the build
+* [terragrunt](https://github.com/gruntwork-io/terragrunt) - The latest terragrunt version when running the build.
-* [boilerplate](https://github.com/gruntwork-io/boilerplate) - latest boilerplate version when run the build
+* [boilerplate](https://github.com/gruntwork-io/boilerplate) - The latest boilerplate version when running the build.

 ### Repo: